FourbeFlo/Lemmatisation/README.md

 * dictionaries and abbreviations : dictionaries and abbreviations: list of words added to the vocabulary of the current language model, biblical abbreviation as used in Lambert's commentary.
 * test : data for testing the accuracy of the language model on heterogeneous corpora (next octobre)
 * file.tsv
-* questions.txt : personal notes on problems and choosen solutions
+* questions.txt : personal notes on problems and choosen solutions, summarizes bellow

 # problem and choices for lemmatization